jupyter-server/gateway_provisioners/docs/source/users/kernel-envs.md

   KERNEL_UID=<from user> or 1000
     Container-based provisioners only.
 This value represents the user id in which the container will run.
-The default value is 1000 representing the jovyan user - which is how all kernel images produced by Enterprise Gateway are built.
+The default value is 1000 representing the jovyan user - which is the default user ID when building images from within the Gateway Provisioners project.
 See also KERNEL_GID.
-    Kubernetes: Warning - If KERNEL_UID is set it is strongly recommened that feature-gate RunAsGroup be enabled and KERNEL_GID also be set, otherwise, the pod will run as the root group id.
+    Kubernetes: Warning - If KERNEL_UID is set it is strongly recommended that feature-gate RunAsGroup be enabled and KERNEL_GID also be set, otherwise, the pod will run as the root group id.
 As a result, the setting of this value into the Security Context of the kernel pod is commented out in the kernel-pod.yaml file and must be enabled by the administrator.

-  KERNEL_USERNAME=<from user> or <enterprise-gateway-user>
+  KERNEL_USERNAME=<from user> or <gateway-provisioner-hosting-application-user>
     This value represents the logical name of the user submitting the request to start the kernel.
 Of all the KERNEL_ variables, KERNEL_USERNAME is the one that should be submitted in the request.
 In environments in which impersonation is